simayadolahi/LibraryAPI/README.md

 run.py: Entry point for running the application.

-Future Improvements

-Implement advanced search and filter functionalities.

-Add role-based access control (RBAC).

-Integrate unit tests for API endpoints.

-Deploy the application on a cloud platform.

-Contributions

 Contributions are welcome!
 Feel free to fork this repository, make your changes, and submit a pull request.

-License

-This project is licensed under the MIT License.
-See the LICENSE file for details.